|

 exam of her undergraduate career just days before shipping all of her

-Although Dumberer was a flop, Nichols earned roles in the television
+ultimately a flop, the exposure it provided earned Nichols roles in the

-series Line of Fire, plus the 2005 horror movies The Amityville Horror and
+television series Line of Fire, plus the 2005 horror films The Amityville

 In 2004, FOX planned to develop a series vaguely reminiscent of their

 first hit drama, 21 Jump Street.
-They enlisted Todd & Glenn Kessler (of
+They enlisted Todd and Glenn Kessler (of

 Robbery Homicide Division) to create the show, tentatively named The